fractal6/doc/docs/_shorts/help.en.md

 A tension belong to a type according to its topic.
 There are four different types:

-* **Operational**: A general category of tension which can be a task, an issue or whatever that need to be share in the organisation.
+* **Operational**: A general category of tension which can be a task, an issue or whatever that need to be share in the organization.
-* **Governance**: concerning the structure of the organisation its mandates etc.
+* **Governance**: concerning the structure of the organization its mandates etc.
 * **Help**: for help requests, questions or clarifications.
 * **Alert**: for alert requests, this are used for global announcement.
 All the member behind the circle alerted will be notified (Coordinator level to trigger).

-## Create organisation
+## Create organization

 Click on the plus (+) button in the top right corner of the page.
-Then click on the **Create new organisation** button.
+Then click on the **Create new organization** button.

 ## Governance process